T Wall & Sons was the largest ice cream manufacturer in the world.

 The Huntley & Palmers brand was phased out in favour of the Jacob’s name in 1990.
 It made sense to concentrate resources behind a single brand, and the Jacob’s name was better known, and believed to have a more contemporary image than the Huntley & Palmers brand.
 Huntley & Palmers products subjected to a re-branding included Romany and Crumbles.

 The head office was relocated from Reading to Liverpool in 1996.

 BSN (now called Danone) sold its UK and Irish biscuit operations to United Biscuits for £200 million in 2004.

-Former Huntley & Palmer products such as Lemon Puffs and Cornish Wafers are still sold under the Jacob’s brand, and Thin Arrowroots under the McVitie’s name.
+Former Huntley & Palmers products such as Lemon Puffs and Cornish Wafers are still sold under the Jacob’s brand, and Thin Arrowroots under the McVitie’s name.

-R S Murray & Co introduced American style caramels to Britain, and is best known for Murray Mints.
+R S Murray & Co introduced American style caramels to Britain, but remains best-known for Murray Mints.

 Robert Stuart Murray (1854 – 1912), a confectionery salesman from Chicago, Illinois, found a ready sale for his American style caramels, made from milk or cream and sugar, in Victorian England.

 Strong demand for the imported caramels saw Murray establish a factory at 67 Turnmill Street, Clerkenwell, London in 1882.
 He was joined in partnership by Charles Hubbard and Walter Michael Price (1826 – 1919).